-Alain Lortie has always produced shows.
-Self-taught, and constantly developing on both the technical and the artistic fronts, he has worked in almost every métier of show business, from manager to technical director, through operations, touring, and production management.
+Self-taught, and in a state of constant evolution on both the technical and the artistic fronts, Alain Lortie has worked in almost every field of show business, from artist manager to technical director, through operations, touring, and production management.